saevarb/adventureland-typescript-starter/readme.md

 ```

 This is the default config.
 It says that you have a file at `src/ai/` named `ranger.ts` that you wish to compile
-and automatically upload to the AL servers, and it will be saved slot 3 and be named `ranger`.
+and automatically upload to the AL servers, and it will be saved in slot 1 and be named `ranger**.
+**Note: You cannot save in slot 0, because that is where the default code is stored.***

 It does not matter what your files are named or where they are placed, *as long as they are somewhere under the `src/` subdirectory*.
 **Do not specify any other files than those you want to upload**.
 The example `src/ai/ranger.ts` imports `TestModule` but we do not add `TestModule.ts` to our `saveMap`.